 Cons

 General Agriculture Foresty Fishery Mining and Quarry Manu.
 Food Energy prod.
 Energy intensive Financial corp.
 Other industries Other cons Bread Meat cons Fish Cons Diary cons Fruit and vegies cons Other food cons Gov Inv Inventories Ex Totals

 Flow: Agriculture

 Flow: Foresty

 Flow: Fishery

 Flow: Mining

-Flow: Manufacturing of food products Intermediate flows Final demand for domestic products Total Production
+Flow: Manufacturing of food products Intermediate flows Final demand for domestic products Total Sales

-Flow: Energyproduction and refineries
+Flow: Energyproduction and refineries •

-Flow: Other energy intensive industries
+Flow: Energy intensive industries

 Flow: Financial corporations

 Flow: Other industries

 Im Flow: Agriculture

 Im Flow: Foresty

 Im Flow: Fishery

 Im Flow: Mining

 Im Flow: Manufacturing of food products Specified imports used in domestic production Final demand for specified imports Total specified imports

-Im Flow: Energyproduction and refineries · · · ·
+Im Flow: Energyproduction and refineries

 Im Flow: Energy intensive industries

 Im Flow: Financial corporations

 Im Flow: Other industries

 Unspecified imports Unspecified imports used in domestic production Final demand for unspecified imports Total unspecified imports

 Im duties total Import duties associated with domestic production Import duties associated with final demand Total import duties

 Commodity taxes

 VAT

 Other production taxes Value added in production Value added through final demand Total value added

-Compensation of Emp C C
+Compensation of Emp

 Gross operating surplus and mixed income

 Totals Total outlays Total aggregate demand (C+I+G+X)

 We now move from a general representation of the IO matrix to the specific case of Denmark.
 Table 2 is a representation of an IO-table using Danish data (in nominal values) for 2019.
-When moving across the table horizontally, the flows represent the production of each industry.
-For example, the first row shows the production of agricultural sector.
-Note that each industry engages in two types of production, i) production of products sold as intermediate goods to other industries (which are used as inputs in production), and ii) production of final products sold to various institutional sectors (incl. rest of the world), determining final demand.
-If we move vertically down the table (or read the table from top to bottom), the entries (with the exception of gross operating surplus and mixed income)
+When moving across the table horizontally, the flows represent the sales of each industry.
+For example, the first row shows the sales of agricultural sector.
+Note that each industry engages in two types of sales, i) selling products as intermediate goods to other industries (which are used as inputs in production), and ii) final products sold to various institutional sectors (incl. rest of the world), determining final demand.
+If we move vertically down the table (or read the table from top to bottom), the entries (with the exception of gross operating surplus and mixed income) represent the costs of domestic industry associated with production.
+For example, the first column of the table shows the cost of production in the agricultural industry.
+The cost of the industry consists of three categories, i) domestic and imported inputs, ii) production and value added taxes, and iii) compensation of employees.
+The difference between total sales and costs, gives us the gross operating surplus.
+This will be explained in more detail, when presenting the model equations in section 5.